 But when the payment is embedded, it gives you control over the whole end to end process.
 You get to define the customer experience.
 You get to decide how it feels.
 And as a result, your customers are more likely to go back and make another purchase.
 You’ll also have access to data you wouldn’t otherwise have access to.

-Next on the list is embedded banking, which is your ticket to a more automated, optimised, algorithmic business model.
+Next on the list is embedded finance, which is your ticket to a more automated, optimised, algorithmic business model.

 This is all about efficiency on your end.
 Saving labour through automation and saving costs by picking the optimal way to deliver each payment avoiding unnecessary transaction charges.
 For ParkingPerx, it means they can reward consumer spending with free parking when payments are made in associated stores.
 And Weavr gives them the efficient system they need to deliver that payment just in time to parking operators.

-Embedded banking is also, crucially, about saving time.
-It doesn’t take a genius to figure out that automation will reduce costs, but the complexity, along with the effort and time it takes to automate banking and payments processes, makes it impractical with most legacy banking services.
+Embedded finance is also, crucially, about saving time.
+It doesn’t take a genius to figure out that automation will reduce costs, but the complexity, along with the effort and time it takes to automate finance and payments processes, makes it impractical with most legacy finance services.